freerangeeggs/study-notes/MS-600/identity.md

 ],
 ```

 These roles are specific to the app only, and are not transferred.
 An Azure admin can assign users to each role within the app.
-If the tenant has AzureAD Premium, the admin can assign security groups.
+If the tenant has AzureAD Premium, the admin can assign security groups to a role.

 ## Implement Authentication